EugeneDraitsev/simple-game-task/README.md

-## Game test assignment
+## GameComponent test assignment

-Create a class hierarchy and implement key methods for a computer game (no functional requirements yet).
-Game's plot:
+Create a class hierarchy and implement key methods for a computer game.
+GameComponent's plot:

 A player can move within a rectangular field with size Width * Height